-In 2009, the United States Environmental Protection Agency (EPA) and the California Regional Water Quality Control Board ordered the East Bay Municipal Utility District (EBMUD), the six cities that make up the greater Bay Area and one sewer district to fix old, cracked sanitary sewer pipes.
-Many pipes are in need of repair to prevent the infiltration of rainwater, which can overwhelm wastewater pipes and treatment facilities and cause untreated and partially treated wastewater to be released into the Bay.
+In 2009, the United States Environmental Protection Agency (EPA) and the California Regional Water Quality Control Board ordered the East Bay Municipal Utility District (EBMUD), six East Bay cities and one sewer district to fix old, cracked sanitary sewer pipes.
+Many pipes are in need of repair to prevent the infiltration of rainwater, which can overwhelm wastewater pipes and treatment facilities and cause partially treated wastewater to be released into the Bay.
 The EPA's mandate compelled EBMUD and its partners to phase in a Regional Private Sewer Lateral (PSL) Ordinance beginning in 2011.
 Affected property owners must obtain a certificate from EBMUD certifying that all of their PSLs are leak-free.
 Property owners may also voluntarily choose to have their laterals tested and certified.

 Use the map (right) as a guide to determine if your property is covered by the Regional PSL Ordinance.
 Only EBMUD wastewater customers in the green shaded areas are affected.

 The Ordinance is in effect in the following locations:

 - El Cerrito